Skip to main content

 A separated bike path and bike lanes will get you from downtown to the Thimbleberry trailhead.

 Once at the Blue Lake Road trailhead, bicycles and hikers can continue up Blue Lake Road for more views and good riding.
-The next trail up the valley is the Beaver Lakes Hiking Trail.
+The next trail up the valley is the Beaver Lake Trail via Sawmill Creek Campground.

 DESCRIPTION

-The trail climbs rapidly through a hemlock-spruce forest for about an eighth of a mile, to the left below the bridge is Thimbleberry Falls.
-After a few switchbacks and bridges, follows a power line corridor to Thimbleberry Lake.
-The distance to the lake is an easy .25 miles.
+From Thimbleberry Lake Trailhead: The trail climbs rapidly through a hemlock-spruce forest for about an eighth of a mile, to the left below the bridge is Thimbleberry Falls.
+After a few switchbacks and bridges, the trail follows a powerline corridor to Thimbleberry Lake.
+The distance to the first lake is an easy 0.25 miles.
 A small dock and a skate changing area is at the lake outlet.
-In the winter it is a favorite skating spot although it can be quite windy.
+In the winter it is a favorite skating spot, although it can be quite windy.
 The lakeshore is fairly accessible.
 Fishing for trout is fair, with the best spot being at the northeast end of the lake, near the inlet stream.

 OTHER SOURCES